xcrystii/xcrystii/README.md

 > i only exist here for my silly frontend deving o(*￣▽￣*)ブ

-i use any pronouns except it/its.
+i use they/them or any pronouns except it/its.

 i like bsd, nge, jjba, alien nine, & APPLEZ!